List of Sharpe series characters: Horace Bampfylde

-In the novel series, Horace Bampfylde is the captain of the HMS Vengeance.
+In the novel series, Horace Bampfylde is the captain of HMS Vengeance.
 Sharpe first meets him at the Officer's club in St Jean de la Luz during the events of Sharpe's Siege.
 He is described as young, plump, and confident, but wisely backs down from confrontation with Sharpe.
 Afterwards, both Sharpe and Bampfylde become involved in an expedition into Bordeaux near the Bassin d'Arcachon.
 While Sharpe and his forces try to take the Teste de Buch fortress guarding the mouth of the Bassin d'Arcachon, Bampfylde is tasked with capturing three dozen chasee-marées to be used as a boat bridge for crossing the Adour River, and stirring up a monarchist rebellion.
 Upon arrival at the Teste de Buch, Bampfylde changes strategy, instead using the Royal Marines under his command to attack the fortress, while Sharpe's men ambush a military convoy on the south road.
 However, Bampfylde's attack on the fortress is countered by American auxiliaries led by Captain Cornelius Killick in a nearby wood, leading to numerous casualties.
 In the end, Sharpe's forces manage to take the fort via a ruse, while Captain Frederickson's 60th Rifles capture the Americans.

 Bampfylde planned to have the Americans executed as pirates and Royal Navy deserters, ignoring Killick's letter of marque.
 Sharpe, however, releases the Americans under an oath of non-aggression, infuriating Bampfylde.
 Nonetheless, Bampfylde dictates a report for the Admiralty in London over-glorifying himself and ignoring the pivotal role played by Major Sharpe.
 He then sent Sharpe's men and Marine Captain Palmer's forces on reconnaissance further inland and track down Killick's Americans.
 While Sharpe and Palmer were out, Bampfylde arranged for the chasse-marées to sail for St Jean de la Luz.
 The loyalist Comte de Maquerre (secretly an agent of Major Pierre Ducos) met with Bampfylde during this time, and claimed Sharpe and the Royal Marines were defeated and captured in battle with a larger French brigade.
 With Sharpe's forces supposedly killed or captured, and a fierce storm on the way, Bampfylde abandoned the Teste de Buch with only his wounded men inside, bombarded it with his ships' cannon, and sailed back to St Jean de la Luz.